 - UHD 4K capable camera and advanced flight technology make it user friendly for both novices and pros alike

 - Lightweight portability allows you to take it with you so you have it on hand right when you need it most.
-Never lose a great shot you could have had if you had your drone with you!
+Never lose a great shot you could've had if you your drone with you!

 - Operates with your cell phone and comes with a great app that gives you a wide variety of features and control